alexandregressier/notes/kotlin-bnr/kotlin-bnr.md

 ```

 `when` is a good fit when wanting to analyze the value of a variable in order to act accordingly
+-> Enables you to put an variable/expression as a common denominator

 Unlike Scala, Kotlin is using `->` (and not `=>`) for:
 - `when`